THE BLACKHALL CHAPTERS: IT’S BEGINNING TO LOOK A LOT LIKE CHRISTMAS

 I had this belief going into Blackhall that I’d suddenly find myself with more free time than I’d be able to cope with.
 Everyone who has been here before me seemed to say the same thing – relish the nights out, take up new hobbies and try and squeeze in every last minute of free time I possibly could before the exam season kicked in.
 You end up going in with expectations that you’ve to do absolutely everything that you can.
 Honestly, it gets a little pressurising.

 Am I loving Blackhall?
 Yes.
 Absolutely.
 I’ve joined the running club (I’m back doing weekly 5-10ks!), I’ve joined the baking club (guess who’s successfully made a three tiered iced cake this weekend?) and I’m a member of this year’s Stetson moot team competing in Florida after the exams finish in March.
-I couldn’t possibly love my tutorial group or my moot team more.
+I couldn’t possibly love my tutorial group, my trainee intake or my moot team more.
 I’ve made some great friends and filled my life with amazing women who I know are going to take the legal world by storm.
 Blackhall was worth the pain and suffering of the FE1s and the months of locking myself up in my own little study cave, but crazy as it sounds, I had a surprisingly stressful time at the beginning trying to adjust to it all.
 It’s okay everyone, I’m completely fine and adjusted now, but I feel like it’s an important thing to admit and to write about in this blog because I can guarantee that next year some of you readers will feel it too.
 (I know you law heads read this, I’ve heard enough of you say it!)

 So at the beginning of my time in Blackhall I found that I literally couldn’t keep up with the nights out followed by the days in lectures.
 I’m a wine lover and a foodie and it doesn’t bother me in the slightest to admit that I’m no longer able to keep up with my college drinking days.
 I love nightclubs, but not several nights a week.
 It just isn’t my thing and that definitely won’t be changing any time soon.
 But in Blackhall your days are flipped.
 Weekends are for recovering from the mid-week nights out.
 Mondays in Xicos or Tuesdays in Diceys quickly become routine.
 And in full and frank disclosure – it’s not for me.
 Not every week at least.
 BUT, and this is a large one, I can’t get enough of the brunches, the dinners, the shows, the gigs and the random little trips away.
 I’m finally finding time to learn to knit, to bake and to improve my fitness.
 I’m coming back to blogging.
 That said, even though on the face of it I’m doing loads, I couldn’t help but feel like I was missing out.